wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Traits/Cunning.md

 ###### Thronebreaker
 Target an enemy.
 Invert their buffs
 ###### Dissonance
-Target an enemy and declare an action type.
-If this matches that action type, lock all their skills of that type for 3 turns
+(T3: Target enemy uses declared ACT type in declared ACT slot) Lock all their skills of that type for 2 turns
 ###### Sneak Attack
 Target an enemy and declare 3 ACT types.
 If this doesn't match any of them, attack and deal big damage
 ###### Outmaneuver
-(T3: you don't use enemy's secretly declared ACT type) Gain Stealth 3 (your skills are not revealed for 3 turns, enemies only see their impacts at the end of turn)
+(T2: you don't use enemy's secretly declared ACT type) Gain Stealth 3
 ###### Insinuation
 Target an enemy.
 If uncontested, reduce enemy ATK/DEF and they lose HP/STA for 3 turns
 ###### Facade